Mega-Fi/megafi-docs/landing/docs/getting-started/overview.md

 No minimum deposit or balance required.
 Even $10 worth of tokens is enough to begin swapping and exploring features.

 **Are my funds at risk?**
 All DeFi protocols involve risk.
-MegaFi smart contracts are audited, but users should understand DeFi risks before depositing significant amounts.
+MegaFi smart contracts are in development and have not yet been audited.
+Current deployments are for testing purposes only.
+Users should understand DeFi risks before depositing funds.

 ## Next Steps